cloudfoundry-attic/cf-docs/source/docs/using/deploying-apps/ruby/rack-getting-started.html.md

 ## <a id='intro'></a>Introduction ##

-Cloud Foundry provides support for Sinatra applications.
+Cloud Foundry supports any Rack based application framework.
 Work through this guide to create a sample application and deploy it to Cloud Foundry.

 ## <a id='prerequisites'></a>Prerequisites ##